 Will the school librarian be able to continue the teaching role in light of new responsibilities for the combined library?

-Will it be possible for adults to use the library during the school day without interfering with teaching activities?

 Will it be possible for public library programs such as preschool story hours to be held during the school day without interrupting instructional services?

 Will school library staff be able to help public library customers with book and other materials selection?